top of page

 - Cara Megan Lewis

-Pamela Z, my collaborative partner on our performance work Carbon Song Cycle (2013-23), wrote one of the songs after Lime Kiln: It Was An Accident (Teorema 33).
+Pamela Z, my collaborative partner on our performance work Carbon Song Cycle (2013-23), wrote one of the carbon cycle songs after Lime Kiln: It Was An Accident (Teorema 33).

 • Facebook